The Kutter Fund for Microbiology Research at Evergreen

 - A detailed budget with justification.
 Categories may include wages, benefits, stipends, equipment, travel, publications, other goods and services, and salaries.
 Please review the "What may be funded?" section, above.
-For assistance in determining costs consult with the Academic Budget office to determine salaries and wages, with Lab Stores for laboratory supplies and services, with the Science Operations Manager (Peter Robinson, ext.
+For assistance in determining costs consult with the Academic Budget office to determine salaries and wages, with the Science Support Center (Lab Stores) for laboratory supplies and services, with the Science Operations Manager (Peter Robinson, ext.
 6846) for instrumentation, and with the Computing and Communications procurement office for computer technology.

 - Current CVs for the PI, collaborating faculty, and other key personnel.

 About Betty Kutter and the Evergreen Phage Biology Laboratory

 Betty Kutter received her Ph.D. in biophysics from the University of Rochester in 1968, working on the transition from host to viral metabolism after bacteriophage infection of E. coli.
 She joined the faculty of The Evergreen State College in 1972.
 In addition to teaching, she has conducted extensive research throughout her time here involving hundreds of Evergreen students and various Evergreen and visiting colleagues.
 The National Institutes of Health, the National Science Foundation, and The Evergreen State College Foundation have all provided funding to support this work.
 The Evergreen Phage Biology Laboratory, founded by Betty in 1972, has garnered international attention under her leadership, carrying out explorations in phage molecular biology, genomics and ecology.
 Since a 1990 4-month US-USSR Academy of Sciences exchange visit, the Phage Lab's work has expanded to include therapeutic and food-safety applications of bacteriophage.
 It has also hosted 20 biennial Evergreen International Phage Biology meetings, now drawing about 170 people from 35 countries.
 The 21st meeting will be held in summer 2015.